Defect-induced spin textures in magnetic solids: Introduction

-A physical phenomenon common to many theoretical and experimental works is the local spin readjustment, or canting, in the vicinity of a structural defect.
+A physical phenomenon common to many theoretical and experimental works is a local spin readjustment, or canting, in the vicinity of a structural defect.
 For magnets with spontaneously broken continuous symmetries, the resulting spin textures can extend over large distances.
-Such clouds of canted spins surrounding nonmagnetic defects have a strong effect on various physical properties including magnon transport and stability of magnetic structures with respect to transformation into a spin glass state upon increasing the density of defects.
+Such clouds of tilted spins surrounding nonmagnetic defects have a strong effect on various physical properties including magnon transport and stability of magnetic structures with respect to transformation into a spin glass state upon increasing the density of defects.
 Taking into account importance of spin currents for spintronics applications \cite{Maekawa13} and also a general interest in the role of defects in magnets, we revisit in our work the problem of strain fields created by isolated defects in ordered magnetic structures.

-The spin canting induced by a single defect bond is well understood, see \cite{Villain79,Aharony88,Parker88,Vannimenus89,Gawiec91} and discussion in Sec.~II.
+Spin textures induced by defect exchange bonds are well understood by now \cite{Villain79,Aharony88,Parker88,Vannimenus89,Gawiec91}, see also Sec.~II.
 The associated strain field propagates with distance $r$ from the defect as $1/r^{D-1}$ both for two ($D=2$) and three ($D=3$) dimensional lattices.
-However, a consistent description of spin textures near a spin vacancy in a noncollinear antiferromagnet is still lacking.
+However, a consistent theoretical description of spin textures near a vacancy in noncollinear antiferromagnets is still lacking.
 A number of published papers have proposed different distance dependence, such as the $1/r^D$ law \cite{Henley01,Weber12} or the $1/r^{D+1}$ law \cite{Wollny11}, both of which supported by the numerical results.
 In essence, the available results imply that dimensionality alone is not sufficient to determine the asymptotic behavior of the strain field induced by a nonmagnetic vacancy.